 For changes in radionuclide concentration in soils, the only consideration is the additional radionuclides applied to the LAA.
-The final landform cover material has been assessed to contain lower radionuclide concentrations than pre-mining levels (Bollhöfer et al., 2014) and therefore not considered.
+The final landform cover material has been assessed to contain lower radionuclide concentrations than pre-mining levels (Bollhöfer et al., 2014) and therefore not considered in the Pit 3 only assessment conducted to date.